Housing suitability reviews

 Unsuitable temporary accommodation

-Temporary housing must be suitable for as long as you live there.
+Temporary housing must meet your needs for as long as you live there.

-Tell the council about any changes that could mean it's not suitable anymore.
+Tell the council about any changes that could mean it is not suitable anymore.

 For example:

-• you need an adapted property because of a disability
+you need a property with changes because of a disability

-• serious damp or repair problems are affecting your health
+serious damp or repair problems are making your health worse

-• someone being released from prison puts you at personal risk
+someone coming out of prison puts you at personal risk

 Ask the council to decide if your temporary accommodation is still suitable.